mfoud444/Saudi-Horse-Cup/pp.md

 I would like to express my sincere gratitude to all those who have contributed to the successful completion of this research project.
 First and foremost, I thank my supervisors for their invaluable guidance, support, and expertise throughout the course of this study.
 Their insights and constructive feedback have been instrumental in shaping this research.

-I am also grateful to the Department of [Insert Department Name] at [Insert University Name] for providing the resources and academic environment conducive to conducting this research.
-Special thanks go to my fellow researchers and colleagues for their stimulating discussions and collaborative spirit.
+I am also Special thanks go to my fellow researchers and colleagues for their stimulating discussions and collaborative spirit.

 I would like to acknowledge the developers and maintainers of the open-source tools and libraries used in this study, particularly the creators of the twscrape library and the Hugging Face Transformers library.
 Their work has been crucial in enabling the data collection and analysis presented in this thesis.